AnjanJ/my-mac-settings/README.md

 ## Overview

 `setup_dev_env.sh` is a shell script designed to automate the setup of a development environment on macOS.
 It checks for the presence of Homebrew, installs it if absent, downloads a Brewfile from a specified URL, and then uses Homebrew to install all the software listed in the Brewfile.
+`auto_update_Brewfile.sh` is a script which automates the process of backing up the brewfile and uploading it to github repo.
+We need to set proper cron task for the same as described in this readme.

 ## Prerequisites